LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

 3. Or you can run "copy_detect" for specific subsets by setting the "copy_number" as 3 or 4.

-The latest version of copyseparator (not on CRAN yet) can handle this issue better.
-It will pick 3 or 4 clusters for those problematic subsets but only pick 2 for all other subsets.
+**NOTE:** The latest version of copyseparator (not on CRAN yet) can handle this issue better.
+It will pick all large (>10 reads) clusters for those problematic subsets but only pick 2 for all other subsets.
+Eventually, only 2 different sequences (consensus sequence of picked clusters) will be retained for each subset.
 Email me at leiyangslu@gmail.com to request R scripts.

 # How to cite copyseparator
 Run the following to get the appropriate citation for the version you’re using: